alehmanNRDC/Section-30C-Alternative-Fuel-Vehicle-Refueling-Property-Credit/README.md

 # EV Tax Credit Flag Script

 This script identifies adjacent low-population census tracts that qualify for the EV Tax Credit program, helping to highlight how adjacent census tracts can be identified for program eligibility quickly and effectively.
-This script should be run in an R environment.
 This script performs the following:

 1. Pulls census tract data and relevant demographic information.
 2. Identifies low-population census tracts.